luzrain/phpstreamserver/README.md

 With a built-in PSR-7 HTTP server you can easily integrate any PSR-7 compatible framework with it in no time.
 The built-in HTTP server is memory efficient no matter how large your HTTP requests and responses you operate are.
 PhpRunner is supports TLS encryption and the ability to implement custom protocols.
-For implementing custom resource listeners and timers, an event loop is available in the workers.

 #### Key features:
 - Supervisor;
-- Workers lifecycle management (ttl, max_memory, max_requests (TODO), on_exception (TODO));
+- Workers lifecycle management (reload by TTL, MaxMemory, MaxRequests, OnException and more);
 - PSR-7 HTTP server;

 #### Requirements and limitations: